|

-This is intended to be a lay person’s guide to rare harvested items and to what to do with them when found.
-You don’t need to be an artisan to benefit from this guide (in fact I assume most artisans have proably learned most of this while working) but you are best off if you know people to work with, such as guildmates, who can help you with producing items from your rare harvests.
+This is intended to be a lay person�s guide to rare harvested items and to what to do with them when found.
+You don�t need to be a crafter to benefit from this guide (in fact I assume most crafter have proably learned most of this while working) but you are best off if you know people to work with, such as guildmates, who can help you with producing items from your rare harvests.
 This is what you need to know about what they do in order to work with them.

-Rare Ore
+Rare Ore (aka "hard metal")

 - Bronze Cluster (tier one)